Guilty by Association

 Peter may have been the first to experience it deeply.

-Peter got his first taste of guilt by association with Jesus Christ on the night when Peter and his friends all abandoned Jesus.
+Peter got his first taste of guilt by association on the night when he and his friends abandoned Jesus.

 Peter never regarded himself as one who could possibly be guilty by association with Jesus.